 In response, Congress adopted Section 1713 of the Department of Defense and Full–Year Continuing Appropriations Act of 2011, 2011 Pub.
 L. 112–10, 125 Stat.
 38 (2011), ordering the Secretary of the Interior to reissue the 2009 Rule without regard to the ESA and without judicial review.
 On May 5, 2011, FWS complied with Section 1713 by reissuing the 2009 Rule.
 Environmental groups filed a lawsuit challenging the constitutionality of Section 1713 under the separation of powers doctrine.
 On August 3, 2011, the district court granted summary judgment to the government defendants.
 Alliance for the Wild Rockies, et al. v.
 Salazar, 800 F.Supp.2d 1123 (D.Mont.
 2011).
 The Ninth Circuit affirmed.
 Alliance for the Wild Rockies v.
 Salazar, 672 F.3d 1170 (9th Cir.
 2012).

 Following additional scientific review and rulemaking, in September 2012, the Service issued a rule to remove the Wyoming population, thereby fully delisting the NRM wolf population.
 Environmental groups filed several lawsuits to challenge the Wyoming delisting, two cases in the District of the District of Columbia and one in the District of Colorado.
 Eventually the two D.C. cases were consolidated in the District of Columbia and the Colorado case transferred to Wyoming and then dismissed.
 Following the filing of cross motions for summary judgment and a hearing, the D.C.
 District Court issued an order on September 23, 2014, setting aside the 2012 Rule and reinstating the 2009 Rule (which retained ESA protections for wolves in Wyoming).
-The Court subsequently denied several motions to reconsider its September 23, 2014 Order.
-Currently, gray wolves in Wyoming are listed and subject to the ESA’s protections, and FWS has assumed management authority and responsibility over gray wolves in the state.
+On March 3, 2017, the D.C.
+Circuit reversed the district court’s judgment vacating the rule.
+On April 26, 2017, FWS issued a notice again delisting the species in the state of Wyoming.